myanshin/headwind_control/README.md

 ## Explanation of permissions requested in the app

-This app requires bluetooth and location permissions.
+This app requires bluetooth, location and notification permissions.
 Permissions may vary by Android version.
 You can find further information here: https://developer.android.com/develop/connectivity/bluetooth/bt-permissions